 National history museum covering prehistoric Laos through the revolutionary era

-What is the best time of year to visit attractions in Laos?
+When is the best season to visit attractions in Laos?

 November to February — cool, dry weather with clear skies ideal for all outdoor activities and cultural visits